 St. Louis, MO 63042

-Potter Electric Signal Company is proud to announce a victory for its Peer to Peer Networking Cards at the …
+Potter Electric Signal Company, LLC is proud to announce a Gold-level win at the 2022 Government Security …

 What People Are Saying About Working With Potter

 Potter is proud to help protect the University of Wisconsin-Eau Claire Delta Zeta house!
 S.O.S Security, LLC performed the installation using Potter fire panels and smoke/heat detectors.
 Here's what a local news station had to say about how the presence of the system has increased the safety of the residents: View the video here.